 Dean Johnson

-I met Dean shortly after joining WCOZ-FM in late August of 1975.
-After our new format went live, he called to request an interview.
-By the time we finished our first of what would be many chats over the years, I felt I’d just found my new best friend.
-I wager everyone, once having met Dean, felt the same.
+I met Dean Johnson shortly after joining WCOZ in late August of 1975.
+After the station introduced a new album-oriented rock (AOR) format, he called to request an interview and by the time we finished our first of what would be many chats over the years, I felt I’d just found my new best friend.
+I’d wager that everyone felt the exact same way after meeting him.

-The reason Dean reached out to me was that he was both interested in and enthusiastic about the launch of WCOZ, in what had been for years a “one rock radio town,” owned by WBCN.
-On the premise that there were two flourishing newspapers in Boston, he agreed both stations could not only compete in the “Album Oriented Rock” format but also co-exist and be successful.
+Dean reached out to me because he was interested in and enthusiastic about the launch of WCOZ in what was a basically a “one rock radio town” dominated by WBCN.
+On the premise that there were already two flourishing daily papers in Boston, he was sure both stations could co-exist and be mutually successful.
+Over the years, he was always generous in reviewing the various programs, events and records that I produced while at WCOZ and he continued to cover my activities after I moved to other stations.

-Dean began writing for Sweet Potato magazine, based in Portland, Maine.
-On moving to Boston, he started freelancing for The Boston Globe, making his mark covering both music and radio.
-Not long afterwards Dean was hired full-time at the Boston Herald, where, to the mind of many, he was the paper’s featured writer.
-Eventually Dean enjoyed a long stint for The Lowell Sun and contributed to Merrimack Valley Magazine.
+Dean began his career writing for Sweet Potato magazine, based in Portland, Maine.
+Upon moving to Boston, he started freelancing for The Boston Globe, making his mark covering both music and radio.
+Not long afterwards, he was hired as a full-time writer for The Boston Herald, where, in the minds of many, he became the paper’s featured writer.
+In later years, he enjoyed a long stint at The Lowell Sun and contributed to Merrimack Valley magazine.

-But Dean loved Maine.
-While he grew up in Chelmsford, then lived in Lowell for years, his family had roots and a summer business in Maine.
-He and Denyse returned so often they bought a second home in Kennebunkport.
-Known affectionately as “The Flamingo House,” more than thirty pink plastic flamingos and hundreds of sand dollars colorfully dotted their yard near the water.
-Had Dean enjoyed a longer life, I have no doubt the curation would have overwhelmed the state.
+Outside the professional realm, Dean absolutely loved Maine.
+While he grew up in Chelmsford, Massachusetts and lived in nearby Lowell for years, his family had roots in the state and ran a summer business there.
+He and his wife of 39 years, Denyse, returned to the Vacation State so often they bought a second home in Kennebunkport, known affectionately as “the flamingo house” since over 30 pink plastic flamingos and hundreds of sand dollars colorfully dotted their yard near the water.
+Had Dean enjoyed a longer life, I have no doubt that the curation would have overwhelmed the state.

 Count me among the legions of friends who were lucky enough to know Dean and call him a friend.
 “Till we meet again.”